 As I listen to Vicente Fernandez’s deep, heart-wrenching vocals echo in my ear, I am brought back to the fast-paced streets of Yucatan Peninsula, where I spent hours wandering the century-old paths in an attempt to grasp Mexico’s fire and flame.

 In the past couple of years, my love for backpacking has brought me to a number of countries.
 Now, it seems like a sham for me to say that I’ve visited Mexico, when 10 days in the Yucatan Peninsula can only be categorized as a struggling attempt to capture the essence of this vibrant region.

 For many, Mexico may be synonymous with Cancún.
 The resort-dominate city sits on the Caribbean’s peaceful waters.
 Its nightlife and beautiful weather attract millions of visitors a year.

 Yet, in recent years, the fight over narco turfs rose with the rise in tourism.
 It is unfortunate to see that the once peaceful waters of Cancun be subjugated to intensifying clashes.
 It is frustrating to see foreigners who come to the city for fleeting pleasures, leave behind a blazing trail of irreversible losses.

 Nonetheless, the country I saw was vibrant and warm.
 The people were cheerful and accommodating.
 It was difficult to commit to one city.
 Although the week-and-half trip was supposed to be relaxing, I was quickly whisked away by the need to explore other noted destinations.

 From vibrant Mérida to cozy Valladolid, from the gorgeous lagoon in Bacalar to beach town Tulum, I intentionally left the hustles and bustles of Cancún for a future getaway.

 Being as ignorant as I was, I thought prices in Mexico would be similar to that in South Asia.

 That’s not the case at all.
-A single bus ride from the Cancún airport to downtown Mérida took a fifth of my budget- some $40 after conversion.
+A single bus ride from the Cancún airport to downtown Mérida took a fifth of my budget- some US $40 after conversion.

 But it was totally worth it.
 After hopping onto a bus at the Cancun airport, I just about caught the sunset in this lovely city after a comfy nap on the transit bus.